yingyugang/IOSRemotePushClientUnityNative_APNS2/README.md

 # IOSPushNative

+PushNotificationController.m
+PushNotificationManager.m
+Used for IOS remote push.

 NotificationService.swift
-Used for IOS push with image/voice
+Used for show image/voice when received remote push.